MCP Server Troubleshooting: Fix the 10 Most Common Errors

 Error: spawn npx ENOENT

-Your AI client cannot locate the npx binary.
-This is common on macOS where GUI applications do not inherit your shell's PATH, so nvm-managed or Homebrew-installed Node versions are invisible to Claude Desktop, Cursor, and VS Code.
+Why: Your AI client cannot locate the npx binary.
+Common on macOS where GUI applications do not inherit your shell's PATH, so nvm-managed or Homebrew-installed Node versions are invisible to Claude Desktop, Cursor, and VS Code.

-Use the full absolute path to npx instead of relying on PATH resolution.
+The fix: Use the full absolute path to npx:

 which npx